 One consideration is whether the assets being managed are in a taxable or a tax-deferred account.
 While active management can sometimes create occasional tax advantages, in general, passive investments, followed consistently, are often more tax friendly.
 That’s because passive investment entails less frequent transactions and therefore fewer capital gains distributions, which are taxable.

 - If you’re not a fan of DIY investing, you may want aid from someone more knowledgeable.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - For those who have les to invest, robo-advisors are an alternative to human financial advisors.
 In fact, many robos incorporate index funds, ETFs and mutual funds in their portfolios.
 As a result, passive investing is a major centerpiece in the robo-advisor community.